jmeder2/Joshuas-Career-Expo-App-iOS/README.md

 * Companies
   - A list of companies I wanted to visit, their logo, and their booth number
 * Booth Map
-  - A pinchable zoomable map of the Career Expo Floor that included booth numbers
+  - A pinch-able zoomable map of the Career Expo Floor that included booth numbers
 * Profile
   - A small profile page that gives a few details about myself